Portal:History

 History is a broad discipline encompassing many branches.
 Some focus on specific time periods, such as ancient history, while others concentrate on particular geographic regions, such as the history of Africa.
 Thematic categorizations include political history, military history, social history, and economic history.
 Branches associated with specific research methods and sources include quantitative history, comparative history, and oral history.

 History emerged as a field of inquiry in antiquity to replace myth-infused narratives, with influential early traditions originating in Greece, China, and later in the Islamic world.
 Historical writing evolved throughout the ages and became increasingly professional, particularly during the 19th century, when a rigorous methodology and various academic institutions were established.
-History is related to many fields, including historiography, philosophy, education, and politics.
+History is related to many fields, including historiography, philosophy, education, politics, and archaeology.
 (Full article...)

 Featured picture